 Shrimp fajitas are a fun way to incorporate many food groups—protein, veggies, and whole grains.
 Since shrimp does not have the external fat found on other meats, it is a good choice for grilling because fat drips are what cause extra smoke and charring.
-Marinating the shrimp and seafood’s’ quick cook time also cuts down on carcinogens.
+Marinating the shrimp and seafood lessens cooking time.
+A quick cook time also cuts down on carcinogens.
 Enjoy your tasty and safely prepared fajitas!

 1/3 cup fresh lime juice, divided